-"In medicine, it's really important to show compassion, and if you're not seeing 'eye-to-eye' with [your] doctor, see another one," Patel advises.
+"In medicine, it's really important to show compassion, and if you're not seeing 'eye-to-eye' with [your] doctor, see another one," she says.

-If you have to constantly repeat yourself or your doctor disregards your concerns, it's probably time to move on.
-"Doctors often have many things going on at once, [but] when they are speaking to the patient, that's where the focus should be," says Dr. Anthony Kouri, MD, an orthopedic surgeon at the University of Toledo Medical Center.
+"Doctors often have many things going on at once, [but] when they are speaking to the patient, that's where the focus should be," says Anthony Kouri, MD, an orthopedic surgeon at the University of Toledo Medical Center.

-Although your doctor may already have an idea regarding your problem, Kouri notes that he or she should listen to all your concerns before weighing in.
-"Just because your doctor is busy or has or things on his or her mind… that's not an excuse to be dismissive or inattentive," he says.
+Although your doctor may already have an idea regarding your problem, Kouri notes that they should listen to all your concerns before weighing in.
+"Just because your doctor is busy or has things on his or her mind, that's not an excuse to be dismissive or inattentive," he says.

-If a doctor you're seeing for an extended period of time consistently brushes off your questions, you should instead find someone who's a better fit.
-"You're paying the doctor for his or her services.
-If you have important questions that he or she is acting annoyed by, it may be time to move on," says Kouri.
+If a doctor you're seeing for an extended period of time consistently brushes off your questions, you should find someone who's a better fit.
+"You're paying the doctor for [their] services.
+If you have important questions that [they're] acting annoyed by, it may be time to move on," Kouri says.

-Since you often deal with doctors' staff members more than with the doctors themselves, Kouri says it's important that they treat you well, too.
+Since you often interact more with other members of the staff than you do with your actual doctor, Kouri says it's important that you are satisfied with those interactions, as well.
 "If you're consistently treated poorly by the receptionist or the nurses in the clinic, it may not be the place for you," he says.
 "If you overhear the staff speaking poorly of other patients or you hear of other patients complaining, it may be time to move on to another doctor."

 However, if you like your doctor but not their staff, try speaking directly to your doctor about the matter.
 "The doctor may be unaware of the staff's mistreatment of patients and may appreciate you bringing it to his or her attention," Kouri says.

-Because a doctor's staff members are the main connection between them and their patients, it's important that these employees are able to provide accurate information at all times, according to Dr. Velimir Petkov, DPM, a board-certified podiatrist at Premier Podiatry in Clifton, New Jersey.
+Because a doctor's staff members are the main connection between them and their patients, it's important that these employees are able to provide accurate information at all times, says Velimir Petkov, DPM, a podiatrist at Premier Podiatry in Clifton, New Jersey.

-"A close friend of mine recently scheduled to see her doctor of eight years [on a Friday]," Petkov noted.
-"Once she arrived for her appointment, she was examined by a nurse practitioner … She inquired as to whether her doctor had an emergency or a personal day off and was told the doctor just never goes to her office on Fridays.
+"A close friend of mine recently scheduled to see her doctor of eight years [on a Friday]," Petkov says.
+"Once she arrived for her appointment, she was examined by a nurse practitioner, and when she inquired as to whether her doctor had an emergency or a personal day off, she was told the doctor just never goes to her office on Fridays.
 The staff had simply failed to mention that to the patient over the phone."

 They're always trying to sell you something.